<!-- wp:heading -->

 <!-- wp:paragraph -->

-<p><strong>Conclusion</strong>: It is important to understand that the overall ranking of prospects is for entertainment and conversational purposes.
+<p><strong>Conclusion</strong>: It is important to understand that the overall ranking of prospects is subjective, especially as you move down the list.
 To say that the best PG prospect in Michigan is less of a college prospect than our top-ranked PF is completely preferential because both prospects are being recruited to play at different positions in college.
 To a college team loaded with guards, they will value the PF more, and to a forward-heavy team, they will value the PG more.
+However, length/height, athleticism, basketball IQ, defense, and advanced fundamental skills are all sought after at every college level.
 The <strong>rankings by position </strong>is the best place to understand where a prospect ranks, based on our evaluations, in comparison to those likely to be recruited at that position.
+Looking at your numerical ranking can provide insight into where your college projection is, especially as senior year approaches.
 Value and fit are up to the college coaches to decide.
 As a general rule, it is important to understand that at the college level, and this is for EVERY level in college: <strong>height, speed, shooting efficiency, defense, physical strength, decision making, etc., are much more demanding than the high school level</strong>.
 This is why I highly recommend attending college scrimmages, practices, and games, because there is a misunderstanding of how difficult it is for a high school prospect to step in and excel at any college level immediately.
 These factors influence recruitment and are what we recommend emphasizing to increase perspective about the college level.
 We hope this resource has provided insight into the process, and we are excited for our upcoming rankings releases!</p>

 <!-- /wp:paragraph -->